NOTE: the most recent tips will appear at the top of the page. For previous weeks' tips, start at the bottom of the page and work your way up.

 Now try the same exercise in the key of C; "Dm7, G7, Cmaj7".

+For variety, learn the major 6 chord as a substitute for the maj 7.
 The "ii-V-I" is a very important and commonly used chord sequence in jazz and swing.
 Once you have a vocabulary of "ii-V-I" sequences, these styles become much more comprehensible.

 11/19/01